john-itcsolutions/bucordo/README.md

 Each bucordo node must be 'subscribed' to its own Member Class server (only).

-The other bucordo servers will be updating each other with current transactions from the substrate databases.
+All the bucordo servers will be updating each other with current transactions from their own substrate databases.

 There then will need to be an Ordering Process (Consensus Seeking) to determine the order in which the current block of transactions will be committed.
 Please refer to the above-mentioned IBM article.